 Four-year scholarships which provide tuition, fees, textbooks, and a subsistence allowance of \$100 a month are available through the ROTC program for students desiring a military career.
-Information is available through high school counselors or by writing directly to Commanding General, Sixth U.S. Army, Attn: AMAGR-5, Presidio of San Francisco, California 94129.
+Information is available through high school counselors or by writing directly to Commanding General, Fourth ROTC Region, Fort Lewis, Washington 98433.
 Two and three-year scholarships are also available after the freshman year for students who display ability and a desire for a military career.
 Information on these scholarships may be received by contacting the ROTC Department, Seattle University.
 Juniors and Seniors in ROTC receive \$100 a month even though not on a ROTC scholarship.